-In 2019, Vizient-contracted suppliers' reported Tier II diversity spend was \$1,839,517,548, which represents a 513% increase over 2018.
-As noted in last year's Public Accountability Questionnaire response, the requirement for suppliers to report Tier II diversity spend was implemented in new contracts beginning in August 2018.
+In 2020, Vizient-contracted suppliers' reported Tier II diversity spend was \$3,824,616,316.
+The requirement for suppliers to report Tier II diversity spend was implemented in new contracts beginning in August 2018.

 ENVIRONMENTALLY-PREFERRED PRODUCTS AND SERVICES

 39. Have members of your GPO expressed a preference for environmentally-preferred products and services?